The basic parameters of sodium chlorite:

 Q: What is sodium chlorite (NaClO2)?

-A: Sodium chlorite (NaClO2) is a chemical compound composed of sodium (Na+) and chlorite (ClO2-) ions.
-It is a white, crystalline powder or a colorless liquid with strong oxidizing properties.
+A: Sodium Chlorite (NaClO2) is a chemical compound composed of sodium (Na+) and chlorite (ClO2-) ions.
+It is a white, crystalline powder or a yellow-green liquid with strong oxidizing properties.

 Q: What is the CAS number for sodium chlorite?